Rahim Gaziyev: Conviction and later pardon

-Now confronting Aliyev's powerful figure Gaziyev was officially convicted of treason in surrendering Shusha to Armenians.
+Now confronting Aliyev's powerful figure, Gaziyev was officially convicted of treason in surrendering Shusha to Armenians.
 He was detained in jail in August 1993 and was to be tried in court in November but managed to escape to Moscow, followed by Surat Huseynov.
-There he declared his full support of ex-President Ayaz Mutallibov who had been living in exile in Russia since summer of 1992 and ironically whom Gaziyev helped to have removed from power just two years earlier.
-On 16 April 1996 Prosecutor General's Office of Russia decided that Gaziyev (already sentenced to death in absentia in his home country) be deported to Baku where his sentence was replaced by life imprisonment in 1998.
+There he declared his full support of ex-President Ayaz Mutallibov who had been living in exile in Russia since the summer of 1992 and, ironically, whom Gaziyev helped to have removed from power just two years earlier.
+On 16 April 1996, Prosecutor General's Office of Russia decided that Gaziyev (already sentenced to death in absentia in his home country) be deported to Baku where his sentence was replaced by life imprisonment in 1998.

 At the insistence of PACE, Rahim Gaziyev was pardoned and released in March 2005.
 After his release, Gaziyev published several articles in an attempt to rehabilitate himself in the public eye but was taken no interest in.